Kihagyás

 • For abstract classes, the keyword abstract must be written before the word class.

-• For abstract operations, the keyword abstract must be specified
+• For abstract methods, use the keyword abstract

 Descendants